Axelchino/gym/projectplan.md

 ### Enhancement Milestones
 - Quests feel engaging and achievable (like Duolingo)
 - Friend features encourage long-distance workout buddies
-- Template sharing is effortless
+- **Template sharing is effortless with clean URLs, revocation support, and view tracking**
+- Shared workouts can be cloned to viewer's account with one click
 - Achievements feel rewarding and motivating
 - Videos load quickly and play smoothly
 - UI feels premium and responsive